shedskin/shedskin/doc/shedskin.rst

 LIMITATIONS
 ===========
-(See the documentation for a more detailed overview.)
+(See the online documentation for a more detailed overview.)

 1. Variables must be (implicitly) statically typed.
 Abstract types (as in C++) are supported.
 2. Several Python features cannot be used or only partially.
 For example, nested functions and variable numbers of arguments are not supported.